September 20, 2021

 Pricing in Chicago is assessed as a delivered to consumer market for 21 steel and iron scrap grades and 3 grades of stainless steel with historical prices online dating back to 1995.

-Scrap Price Bulletin offers pricing and trends on the following metals in the Chicago market: no. 1 heavy melting, no. 2 heavy melting, no. 1 dealer bundles, no. 2 bundles, no. 1 busheling, shredded scrap, machine shop turnings, cast iron borings, cast iron borings (foundry), plate and structurals 5 ft. and under, plate and structurals low alloy 2 ft. and under, low-residual black foundry busheling, low-residual ductile-quality shredded clips, low-alloy punchings, scrap rails random length (del to dealers yards), reroller rails, rails 2 ft. and under, no. 1 machinery cast, clean auto cast, cupola cast, stove plate, steel car wheels, 18-8 bundles and solids, 18-8 turnings, and 430 bundles and solids.
+Scrap Price Bulletin offers pricing and trends on the following metals in the Chicago market: no. 1 heavy melting, no. 2 heavy melting, no. 1 dealer bundles, no. 2 bundles, no. 1 busheling, shredded scrap, machine shop turnings, cast iron borings, plate and structurals 5 ft. and under, plate and structurals low alloy 2 ft. and under, low-residual black foundry busheling, low-residual ductile-quality shredded clips, low-alloy punchings, scrap rails random length (del to dealers yards), reroller rails, clean auto cast, cupola cast, steel car wheels, 18-8 bundles and solids, 18-8 turnings, and 430 bundles and solids.

 Fastmarkets SPB publishes more than 50 steel and iron scrap price grades and reports on 18 major North American ferrous scrap markets.
 Click here to visit the about our prices page or to find additional steel scrap terms, visit the glossary page.

 Fastmarkets SPB is a weekly subscription service for steel and iron scrap prices.